We ship all over the world.

 - The panel door can not be closed when circuit breaker lockouts are installed.
 The circuit breaker lockout can be accidentally removed when others have access to the panel.
 The door is always closed and locked with the Panel Lockout.

-- Several circuit breakers can easily be locked out with the Panel Lockout with only one padlock.
+- Several circuit breakers are easily be locked out with the Panel Lockout with only one padlock.

 - When installing a circuit breaker lockout there is a danger of accidentally turning off an adjacent breaker.
 The Panel Lockout is installed outside the panel so there is no chance of accidentally disturbing an active circuit breaker.